Salute the Badge: Asst. Chief Bobby Jordan

-TEXARKANA, Ar.
+TEXARKANA, Ark.
 (KTAL/KMSS) – A new position within the Texarkana, Arkansas Police Department has been created and many on the police force say there was only one person who should fill that spot.

 “I’m excited for the opportunity,” said Assistant Chief Jordan.
 “And to provide a better service to our community.”

-Jordan is a 28 year veteran of the force.
-He joined the department with no previous law enforcement experience, working his way of the ladder for decades.
-His passion and his climb are not lost on his co-workers.
+Jordan is a 28-year veteran of the force.
+He joined the department with no previous law enforcement experience, working his way up the ladder for decades.
+His passion and his drive are not lost on his co-workers.

 “Assistant Chief Jordan has been here since day one and worked from the ground up,” said Corporal Kelly Pilgreen of the Texarkana Arkansas Police Department.
 “And to have that Assistant Chief and Chief of Police come from the inside is such a great thing for this department.”

-Jordan’s father was also a law enforcement officer.
-He was in attendance at the promotion ceremony.
-Having is dad, his mother, his brother and his wife see the culmination of a career’s work means everything to Jordan.
+Jordan’s father was also a law enforcement officer and was there for the promotion ceremony.
+Jordan says having his family there to see the culmination of a career’s work means everything to him.

 As for the department, he has his eyes focused on the future and those who one day will replace him.